lingmulongtai/KUAS-reception/README_ENG.md

 <!-- Language: JA | EN -->
 [日本語 (JA)](README.md) | [English (EN)](README_ENG.md)

-## KUAS Reception App (Online/CDN)
+## KUAS Reception App (Local-first + Optional Online)

 ### Overview
 This is a browser-based reception app for the Faculty of Engineering Open Campus at Kyoto University of Advanced Science.
 It covers reception for reserved and walk-in attendees, preference selection, admin-side editing/assignment/roster preview, status visualization, and export — all locally in the browser.

-This project loads fonts/icons/libs from CDNs, while images are served locally from the `public/` folder.
+This project is designed to run fully in the browser with local persistence, while optionally integrating with Firebase (Auth/Firestore) and Firebase Data Connect (beta).
+Fonts/icons/libs are loaded from CDNs, images are served from the local `public/` folder, and translations are loaded on-demand from `locales/*.json`.

 ## Table of Contents
 - [Environment](#environment)